MousaNageh/valify-task/README.md

 print(response.json())
 ```
 - notes :
-  - this api requires q authentication using access token as shown in python code
+  - this api requires authentication using access token as shown in python code
+  - `secret` must be at least 8 digits
   - you can not share secrets with yourself (the same email of yours has logged in)
   - all emails in `shared_with` must be users